dirtsimple/poste.io/README.md

 I don't know, but you can find out by cloning this repo, changing the `FROM` in the Dockerfile, and trying to run the resulting build.
 It *might* work, since the main difference between the two versions is some admin interface code left out of the free version.
 But if that left-out code contains hardcoded or implicit references to localhost or 127.0.0.1, then those admin features will probably break, as they won't have been patched to use unix-domain sockets (or the container's hostname) instead.

 If they do break, and you can figure out what to patch (most likely, PHP code in `/opt/admin/src/ProBundle/`), let me know.
 (Or if it works fine, I'd love to know that, too!)

+### Docker Tags

+Apart from `latest`, and `unstable`, current versions of this image on docker hub are tagged as a combination of the upstream version and a version number for this image's additions.
+For example, `2.2.2-0.3.1` is the `0.3.1` revision of upstream poste's `2.2.2` tag, if you need to pin a specific revision.
+You can also just use the upstream version (e.g. `2.2.2`) to get the latest patches for that upstream version, or `latest` to get the most-recent stable version.
+The `unstable` tag always refers to the current `master` branch from github.